This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Likewise, as a consequence of the Constitutional Reform, the Federal Telecommunications Institute (the Institute) has been created, which, among other things, is in charge of investigating, analysing and sanctioning antitrust breaches in the telecommunications market, as well as determining which companies have market power and stating measures in favour of free trade.
 In addition, by means of the Constitutional Reform and the New Act, the Commission and the Institute are provided with additional tools and mechanisms to modify market structures with dominant companies, including ordering measures to remove barriers to competition, regulating access to essential inputs, and ordering the divestiture of assets, rights or shares, to eliminate anti-competitive effects.
 Also, the decisions of the Commission and the Institute must be analysed by specialised constitutional courts.

-Through the Constitutional Reform and the New Act, the Pleno (which is the main body of the Commission) has being modified from five to seven commissioners, who are elected through an evaluation committee with the approval of the president of the Republic and the Senate for a period of nine years.
-The Pleno has a chairman and the commissioners will not be simultaneously elected (with the exception of the first seven commissioners once the Commission is modified through the Constitutional Reform), guaranteeing the autonomy and independence of the Pleno.
-The commissioners vote on all resolutions of the Pleno and cannot be excused except under extraordinary circumstances.
+Through the Constitutional Reform and the New Act, the Plenary (which is the main body of the Commission) has being increased from five to seven commissioners, who are elected through an evaluation committee with the approval of the President of the Republic and the Senate for a period of nine years.
+The Plenary has a chairman and the commissioners will not be simultaneously elected (with the exception of the first seven commissioners once the Commission is modified through the Constitutional Reform), guaranteeing the autonomy and independence of the Plenary.
+The commissioners vote on all resolutions of the Plenary and cannot be excused except under extraordinary circumstances.

 The MAA divides monopolistic activities into two main groups: absolute monopolistic practices and relative monopolistic practices.